 Scott is recognised as a leading competition lawyer by Chambers Asia-Pacific, The Legal 500 Asia Pacific and Who’s Who Legal.
 In Chambers Asia-Pacific, one client notes that Scott “brings the perspective of a former competition regulator to the table, which is very valuable”.
 Another source singles him out for his “detailed understanding of economics in the market”.
 He is lauded by market commentators as a “seasoned practitioner” who is “wonderfully mature, excellent”, “smart, and very easy to work with”.
 He is recognised for being “able to understand the business model very clearly and provide advice that is precise and to the point”.
 In The Legal 500 Asia Pacific, Scott is noted as “very impressive”, “highly professional and responsive”.
 He was also named as one of Singapore’s 40 most influential lawyers aged 40 and under in 2015, by the Singapore Business Review.

-Scott graduated with a degree in economics from Victoria University of New Zealand and holds a postgraduate degree in economics for competition law from Kings College London.
+Scott graduated with degrees in both law and economics from Victoria University of New Zealand and holds a postgraduate degree in economics for competition law from King's College London.
 He is qualified as an advocate and solicitor of Singapore, and a barrister and solicitor of the High Court of New Zealand.

 - Acted for Global Logistics Properties Limited (GLP) and J.P Morgan in respect competition analysis related to the S$16 billion acquisition of GLP by Nesta Investment Holdings.